How does burial insurance work?

 How much does burial insurance cost?

 Burial insurance is often considered one of the more affordable types of life insurance available, even for older applicants, due in part to its lower coverage amounts.
-In terms of burial insurance cost, final expense life insurance rates start at just $53 a month with coverage amounts from $5,000 to $35,000 with eFinancial, and premiums can be paid monthly or annually.
+Final expense life insurance rates start at just $58 a month with coverage amounts from $5,000 to $35,000 with eFinancial, and premiums can be paid monthly or annually.

 What types of burial insurance are available?

-There are several types of policies to consider:
+There are several types of burial insurance policies to consider:

 Simplified issue: The insurer will evaluate your health based on a series of medical history questions, but a medical exam is not required.
 Certain factors may result in being denied a policy, such as pre-existing conditions, smoking, or risky activities.